Xiaofei-it/pinoc/docs/pinoc_usage.md

 The array mapped by `libraries` is an array of strings, each of which is a Zlang library mentioned above.
-Specifically, the Zlang library contains several Zlang functions, one of which is `main(className, methodName, methodSignature, this, parameters)`, which is the entrance of the instuctions to execute.
+Specifically, the Zlang library contains several Zlang functions, one of which is `main(className, methodName, methodSignature, thiz, parameters)`, which is the entrance of the instuctions to execute.
 The parameters of the `main` function are: